-We have discussed in many of our articles how chickens are gentle and every chicken keeper needs to know how to properly care for his chickens in order to keep them healthy, productive and most importantly – alive.
+We have discussed in many of our articles how chickens are gentle and every chicken keeper needs to know how to properly care for his chickens in order to keep them healthy, productive, and most importantly – alive.
 And since your chickens are that gentle that means that your baby chicks are even gentler.
 What we at the typesofchicken.com team would like to do for this article is walk you through the process of taking care of your pullets and cockerels.

 1. Clear Your Schedule And Find A Suitable Place For Your New Chicks.

-s feces regularly can do a lot for their health and well-being.
+Changing the bedding and removing the chick’s feces regularly can do a lot for their health and well-being.

 Nothing will stop the chicks from getting that water dirty, so make sure that in your regular check-ups you check the state of the water and change it if necessary.
 A few times a day should be good enough.
-The same goes with the feeder – do not use a dish or something that the chicks can tip off or break.
+The same goes with the feeder – do not use a dish or something that the chicks can tip-off or break.
 Try buying a chick feeder or make your own.

 3. What To Feed Your Baby Chicks?

 Treats are also important, you need to know that there is no certain age where you should start giving treats to your chicks, just make sure that they enjoy the treats as much you enjoy giving it to them.
 And also I think it is worth mentioning that the size of the treat matters because over-feeding your chicks can lead to problems with their developing digestive system.

 4. How To Keep Your Chicks Protected

 Keeping your chicks protected sounds easy, but it can be a lot complicated.
-If your family of friends want to play and cuddle with your new chicks, make sure that you take some time to explain how gentle the chicks are and how NOT to handle them.
+If your family or friends wants to play and cuddle with your new chicks, make sure that you take some time to explain how gentle the chicks are and how NOT to handle them.
 If you decide on making your own brooder make sure that you use a net for the roof so that everyone can see them but no one can touch them.

 5. What About Letting Them Outside

-And as we mentioned above they are much better at flying than older chickens and this is another reason why you should monitor them in their first few times outside.
-When they get a little under 2 months of age it safe for you to let them constantly outside without any extra monitoring.
+And as we mentioned above they are much better at flying than older chickens and this is another reason why you should monitor them during their first few times outside.
+When they get a little under 2 months of age it is safe for you to let them constantly outside without any extra monitoring.